-- Only Child Syndrome: All four generations of Mc Alistairs appear to be only children.
+- Only Child Syndrome: All four generations of McAlistairs are only children.

-- Soldier 7285 eventually vows this Upon the government of New Albion after Priscilla's death
+- Soldier 7285 eventually vows this upon the government of New Albion after Priscilla's death.

-- Steampunk: The Dolls of New Albion: A ''Steampunk'' Opera
+- Steampunk: The Dolls of New Albion: A Steampunk Opera.

-- You Are Number Six: Soldier 7285.
+- You Are Number 6: Soldier 7285.